Evolving Self Confidence:

 are dealing with deep-seated, instinctual behaviours and self-beliefs that make them seem so hard to control.

-Long-term anxiety and panic, phobias, OCD and depression can leave us feeling helpless, that there is nothing that can be done about them
+Long-term anxiety and panic, phobias, OCD and depression can leave us feeling helpless, believing nothing can be done about them and that

-or little we can do to get free.
-Years of searching, reading books and websites, finding what seem to be answers, trying ways to think,
+there is little we can do to get free.
+Years of searching, reading books and websites, finding what seem to be answers, trying ways to

-trying ways to behave, 'get-well quick' ideas, therapy, medication etc. can leave us exhausted, without hope and even more anxious about
+think, trying ways to behave, 'get-well quick' ideas, therapy, medication etc. can leave us exhausted, without hope and even more anxious

-And yet, many people do successfully overcome these problems, usually after years and years of experience, research and experimenting with
+And yet, many people do successfully overcome anxiety-related problems, usually after years and years of experience, research and

 These people don't suddenly wake up one day and the problem has gone; they grow, move forward and change.
 Their problem weakens and fades